CosmoCreeper/noted/README.md

 We now have Linux installers (.deb, .AppImage, .snap) available in new beta version (v1.3.3b) (Boot on Startup and App Icon do not work for Linux).

 ### 📄 Website
-We have officially finished the new Noted website as of today.
-(Nov.
-15th, 2024)\
+The new Noted site is being released soon, as the old one is not very intuitive.\
 https://cosmocreeper.github.io/noted

 ### 🔥 Powers: